 where:

-“earlier CPI number” is the CPI number for the last March quarter before the beginning of the relevant period;
+earlier CPI number is the CPI number for the last March quarter before the beginning of the relevant period;

-“fee” is the fee in force at the end of the relevant period;
+fee is the fee in force at the end of the relevant period;

-“latest CPI number” is the CPI number for the last March quarter before the end of the relevant period.
+latest CPI number is the CPI number for the last March quarter before the end of the relevant period.

 (3) If, apart from this subregulation, the amount of a fee increased under subregulation (2) would be an amount of dollars and cents, the amount is to be rounded to the nearest whole dollar and, if the amount to be rounded is 50 cents, rounded down.